MythBusters (2011 season): What Is Bombproof?

 The Build Team investigated the ability of everyday objects to reduce the likelihood of injury or death from an explosion.
 They began by detonating a 3 lb charge of C-4, with rupture disks at various distances set to burst at 13 psi (injury) and 75 psi (instant death).
 Distances of 10 and 20 ft were found to be the thresholds of the death and injury zones, respectively, due to the blast shock wave.

-For each object tested, they placed it at 10 and 20 feet, with rupture disks and a foam-cutout figure (to gauge shrapnel injuries) protected by it.
+For each object tested, the team placed it at 10 and 20 feet, with rupture disks and a foam-cutout figure (to gauge shrapnel injuries) protected by it.
 They evaluated the question of surviving the shock wave by taking cover behind...